ripl-org/sirad-example/README.md

 If you have Anaconda Python, you can use **conda** to install them in your root environment with
-`conda install -c riipl-org --file requirements.txt`.
+`conda install -c ripl-org --file requirements.txt`.

 Or if you would prefer to create a named conda environment, use
-`conda install -c riipl-org -n sirad-example --file requirements.txt`
+`conda install -c ripl-org -n sirad-example --file requirements.txt`
 and activate it with
-`source activate sirad-example`.
+`conda activate sirad-example`.

 ## Running the example